 IV.
 UNANTICIPATED DISCOVERIES

 Burial sites, human remains, and funerary objects are subject to the requirements of all applicable Federal, Tribal, state, and local laws and protocols, such as the Native American Graves Protection and Repatriation Act (NAGPRA), in addition to Section 106 of the NHPA.
-Grantees must notify and NTIA of inadvertent discoveries and potential impacts to these resources and identify and follow all applicable laws or protocols.
-Grantees should have an archaeologist who meets the Secretary of the Interior’s Professional Qualification Standards monitor ground disturbance for grant funded activities proposed in the vicinity of National Register eligible archaeological sites and suspected or known burials.
-If any potential archeological resources or buried human remains are discovered during construction, the Grantee must immediately stop work in that area, secure that area, and keep information about the discovery confidential, except to notify and NTIA and the interested SHPO, THPO, and potentially affected Tribes.
+Subgrantees must notify ASBO and NTIA of inadvertent discoveries and potential impacts to these resources and identify and follow all applicable laws or protocols.
+Subgrantees should have an archaeologist who meets the Secretary of the Interior’s Professional Qualification Standards monitor ground disturbance for grant funded activities proposed in the vicinity of National Register eligible archaeological sites and suspected or known burials.
+If any potential archeological resources or buried human remains are discovered during construction, the Subgrantee must immediately stop work in that area, secure that area, and keep information about the discovery confidential, except to notify ASBO and NTIA and the interested SHPO, THPO, and potentially affected Tribes.
 Such construction activities may then only continue with the written approval of NTIA.

 Exhibit F